stylinecollection/dummy-mobile-app/README.md

 ##### Notes
 - UI can be very simple, but should be consistent
-- Any React Native UI components or 3rd Party libraries can be used
+- Any React Native/Native Android/Native iOS UI components or 3rd Party libraries can be used
 - You must use the provided backend (Moltin) using any of their SDKs or REST API and have to use the API/Access Keys that has been provided
 - Focus should be on workable and consistent functionalities rather than aesthetics